• Skip to primary navigation

 Here are a few tips:

-1. Use colorful foliage with interesting texture instead of only flowers.
+1. Use colorful foliage with interesting textures instead of only flowers.

-3. Increase your choices by trying houseplants, perennials, dwarf varieties in addition to annuals.
+3. Increase your options by trying houseplants, perennials, dwarf varieties in addition to annuals.

 When it comes to planting my large front porch container I tried a few different variations.
 My all-time favorite is Lamium.
 This little guy grows without fail.